Lee1701/Lee2023a/README.md

 7. `LICENSE`
   : GNU General Public License v3.0

+## Overall workflow
+1. Docking tools: The docking tools, SMINA and Vinardo, have to be run on the complexes of interest.

 ## Contacts
 - Ho-Joon Lee, Ph.D.: **ho-joon.lee[_at_]yale.edu**
 - Prashant Emani, Ph.D.: **prashant.emani[_at_]yale.edu**